Home

 Food safety

 In Kenya food and drinks should always be treated with some consideration.
 Tap water is never safe in Kenya.
-Always drink bottled water, which can be bought throughout the country in sizes between 0,20 and 5 litres.
-Be aware that there are less refridgerators in Kenya than in North America or Europe, and many people in Kenya don’t use the same standards of hygiene when handling food.
+Always drink bottled water, which can be bought throughout the country in sizes between 0,20 and 5 liters.
+Be aware that there are fewer refridgerators in Kenya than in North America or Europe, and many people in Kenya don’t use the same standards of hygiene when handling food.

 Meat, fish, eggs, and to a lesser extent dairy products and anything that isn't cooked or baked is riskier than other cooked products (rice, potatoes, vegetables, etc.) This also goes for "fresh" fruit cocktails, et cetera.
 Better take soft drinks, bottled water, tea or coffee (especially when the water was really boiled).

-Tusker and White Cap beers (which are brewn in Kenya) are safe, and are available troughout the country.
+Tusker and White Cap beers (which are brewn in Kenya) are safe, and are available throughout the country.
 But drink local beers, called muratina, at your own risk.
 It's good to have some medication with you for stomach problems, etc. As stated above - this is not to say that you shouldn't eat at all in the cheaper restaurants, but always use some common sense.

 Related pages: